Berenddeperend/blog/src/projects/plate-storage.md

 tags: post
 posted: 31-07-2021
 featured-img: /img/platestorage-finished-outside-2.jpg
 summary: Building a thing to store my weights in.
-Keepin' the pounds off da grounds.
+Keepin' the pounds off the grounds.
 title: Plate Storage
 ---